Your writing retreat

 Bere Island community radio transmit their weekly Sunday programme and may love to hear about your retreat and your visit to the island.
 We can arrange this with any of the participants who may be willing to have a chat on local radio.

-After your short break at 11.30 a.m. you will resume your workshop and end the retreat with a reading.
+After your short break at 11.30 a.m. you will resume your workshop and end the retreat with a reading and lunch.

-You will take the return ferry to the mainland at either 12.30 or 2.30 p.m.
+.
 By this stage you will have filled your notebook, made new friends, visited a new place or looked again at one that you already know and most importantly you will have taken unexplored roads on your writing journey.
-We look forward to welcoming you.
+I look forward to welcoming yo